Foreign relations of Russia: Foreign policy of the Russian Empire

+Foreign relations of the Soviet Union

+Foreign policy of the Russian Federation

-In international affairs, Putin made increasingly critical public statements regarding the foreign policy of the United States and other Western countries.
-In February 2007, at the annual Munich Conference on Security Policy, he criticized what he called the United States' monopolistic dominance in global relations, and claimed that the United States displayed an "almost unconstrained hyper use of force in international relations".
+In international affairs, Putin had made increasingly critical public statements regarding the foreign policy of the United States and other Western countries.
+In February 2007, at the annual Munich Conference on Security Policy, he criticized what he called the U.S. monopolistic dominance in global relations and claimed that the U.S. displayed an "almost unconstrained hyper use of force in international relations."
 He said the result of it is that "no one feels safe!
 Because no one can feel that international law is like a stone wall that will protect them.
-Of course such a policy stimulates an arms race.".
+Of course such a policy stimulates an arms race."

-Putin proposed certain initiatives such as establishing international centers for the enrichment of uranium and prevention of deploying weapons in outer space.
-In a January 2007 interview, Putin stated that Russia is in favor of a democratic multipolar world, and of strengthening the system of international law.
+Putin proposed initiatives such as establishing international centers for the enrichment of uranium and prevention of deploying weapons in outer space.
+In a January 2007 interview, Putin stated that Russia is in favor of a democratic multipolar world and of strengthening the system of international law.

+2000-2006

-While Putin is often characterized as an autocrat by the Western media and some politicians, his relationship with former U.S. President George W. Bush, former and current Brazilian President Luis Inacio Lula da Silva, former Venezuelan President Hugo Chávez, former German Chancellor Gerhard Schröder, former French President Jacques Chirac, and former Italian Prime Minister Silvio Berlusconi are reported to be personally friendly.
-Putin's relationship with Germany's former Chancellor, Angela Merkel, is reported to be "cooler" and "more business-like" than his partnership with Gerhard Schröder, who accepted a job with a Russian-led consortium after vacating office.
+Putin is often characterized as an autocrat by the Western media and politicians.
+His relationship with former U.S. President George W. Bush, former and current Brazilian President Luiz Inácio Lula da Silva, former Venezuelan President Hugo Chávez, former German Chancellor Gerhard Schröder, former French President Jacques Chirac, and former Italian Prime Minister Silvio Berlusconi are reported to be personally friendly.
+Putin's relationship with Germany's former Chancellor, Angela Merkel, is reported to be "cooler" and "more business-like" than his partnership with Gerhard Schröder, who accepted a job with a Russian-led consortium after leaving office.

-In the wake of the September 11 attacks on the United States, he agreed to the establishment of coalition military bases in Central Asia, before and during the US-led invasion of Afghanistan.
-Russian nationalists objected to the establishment of any US military presence on the territory of the former Soviet Union, and had expected Putin to keep the US out of the Central Asian republics, or at the very least extract a commitment from Washington to withdraw from these bases as soon as the immediate military necessity had passed.

 During the Iraq disarmament crisis in 2002–2003, Putin opposed Washington's move to invade Iraq, without the benefit of a United Nations Security Council resolution explicitly authorizing the use of military force.
-After the official end of the war was announced, American president George W. Bush asked the United Nations to lift sanctions on Iraq.
+After the official end of the war was announced, U.S. President George W. Bush asked the United Nations to lift sanctions on Iraq.
 Putin supported lifting of the sanctions in due course, arguing that the UN commission first be given a chance to complete its work on the search for weapons of mass destruction in Iraq.